Kristina01111000/Drws_site/README.md

 For next week:

-- the header and footer images need to be fixed so they don't look bad when they're small
 - still need 3rd graph paragraphs for the 80Q, about yin and yang
 - change the patreon link on the 80Q to the new one

-5/2
-- Add patreon link to the 30 day challenge
-- Try cleaning the 30 day challenge up

-- Add links to the patreon on the four element institute site -On patreon make the holistic learning program link hot in the pinned post
-- Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view

 finish setting up monster insights?